 7. Distract Yourself

-If possible, do your best to distract yourself from over thinking.
+If possible, do your best to distract yourself from overthinking.
 Your thoughts are your enemy when depression sets in.
-Play with a pet or go for a walk.
-Read a book if you are able to concentrate or finish a puzzle.
+Play with a pet or go for a walk, especially a walk in nature.
+Read a book if you are able to concentrate, or finish a puzzle.

 8. Use More Light

 Seasonal Affective Disorder (SAD) is known for causing low mood over the winter months when there is less sunlight.
-Invest in a sunlamp—a 300 watt bulb within three feet for 20 minutes three times a day can help.
+Invest in a sunlamp—a 300-watt bulb within three feet for 20 minutes three times a day can help.

-9. Try Cognitive Therapy
+9. Try Cognitive Behavioral Therapy

-Cognitive therapy can be extremely useful in counteracting depression and is based on the principle that certain ways of thinking can trigger certain health problems, such as depression.
-The counselor helps you to understand your current thought patterns and identify any harmful or false ideas and thoughts that you have that can trigger depression or make it worse.
+Cognitive behavioral therapy can be extremely useful in counteracting depression and is based on the principle that certain ways of thinking can trigger certain health problems, such as depression.
+The counselor helps you understand your current thought patterns and identify any harmful or false ideas and thoughts that you have that can trigger depression or make it worse.

 10. Write in a Journal

-Another good way to use a journal (I prefer this way) is to write at least five things down every day that you are grateful for.
+Another good way to use a journal is to write at least five things down every day that you are grateful for.
 This forces us to think more positively and can help to remind us that things are never that bad.
 In a gratitude journal, you can write about anything that happened in the day that made you feel appreciative.

-11. Connect with Friends
+11. Connect With Friends and Family

-This can be one of the hardest things to do when feeling depressed but it is one of the most rewarding activities.
-Force yourself to go out.
-Isolating oneself from others may seem a good idea but put a limit on it and then get out there again.
+This can be one of the hardest things to do when feeling depressed, but it is one of the most rewarding activities.
+Isolating oneself from others may seem like a good idea, but put a limit on it and then get out there again.

 12. Get Enough Sleep

-Taking steps to ensure adequate sleep will this will lead to improved mood and well-being.
+Taking steps to ensure adequate sleep will lead to improved mood and well-being.
 The quality of your sleep directly affects the quality of your waking life, including your mental sharpness, productivity, emotional balance, creativity, physical vitality, and even your weight.
-No other activity delivers so many benefits with so little effort so aim for between 7.5 and 9 hours sleep per night.
+No other activity delivers so many benefits with so little effort, so aim for between 7.5 and 9 hours sleep per night.

 13. Forgive Others

 Regular exercise has benefits for helping to overcome depression.
-Exercise releases endorphins which improve natural immunity and improve mood.
-Besides lifting your mood, regular exercise offers other health benefits, such as lowering blood pressure, protecting against heart disease, cancer and boosting self-esteem.
+Exercise releases endorphins, which improve natural immunity and improve mood.
+Besides lifting your mood, regular exercise offers other health benefits, such as lowering blood pressure, protecting against heart disease and cancer, and boosting self-esteem.

-15. Don’t give up
+15. Don’t Give up